 Why you need a pre-workout snack

-Just like your car needs gas to move, you body needs food to give it energy.
-If it’s been a few hours since your last meal, a healthy pre-workout snack will provide the energy that the body needs to power it through a workout.
+Just like your car needs gas to move, your body needs food to give it energy.
+If it’s been a few hours since your last meal, a healthy pre-workout snack will provide the energy that the body for a workout.

-It may seem counterintuitive to eat calories when you’re hoping to burn them off, but a pre-workout snack can actually help boost your workout.
+It may seem counterintuitive to eat calories when you’re hoping to burn them off, but a pre-workout snack can actually increase performance.
 In other words, eating a small snack before a workout can maximize energy and workout gains.

-With the sheer number of pre-workout snacks on store shelves, it can be difficult to know how to pick one that is energizing and filling but not too heavy.
+The sheer number of pre-workout snacks on store shelves may be overwhelming.
 You want the right type of energy for your workout, but you also don’t want to overdo it and feel sluggish and heavy.

-Essentially, a pre-workout snack should be made up of mostly carbs with just a little bit of protein.
+A pre-workout snack should be made up of mostly carbs with just a little bit of protein.
 Snacks made with healthy carbs provide energy for exercise, while protein keeps you full and satisfied.
 [Plant-Based Healthy Snacks to Fill You Up]

-If you opt for a pre-packaged snack, make sure you take a look at the food label to ensure the snack is healthy and has the nutrients you need.
+If you opt for a pre-packaged snack, look at the food label to ensure the snack is healthy and has the nutrients you need.
 Here are a few things to look for to make sure your pre-workout snack will help boost performance:

 - Calories: 150-300.
-Make sure you’re taking in enough calories in a snack to provide energy, but not too much that the snack sits in your stomach for a long period of time.
+Make sure the snack has enough calories to provide energy, but not too much so that the snack sits in your stomach for a long period of time.

 (This post contains affiliate links.
 If you purchase anything from this post, I make a small commission from the sale.)

-For activities that require endurance and stamina, such as running, CLIF Energy have the ideal balance of fast-acting and long-lasting carbohydrates, fat and plant-based protein.
+For activities that require endurance and stamina, such as running, CLIF Energy has the ideal balance of fast-acting and long-lasting carbohydrates, fat and plant-based protein.